sigp/lighthouse/validator_client/README.md

 Where the hex value of the directory is a portion of the validator public key.

-Validator keys must be generated using the separate `accounts_manager` binary, which will place the keys into this directory structure in a format compatible with the validator client.
+Validator keys must be generated using the separate `account_manager` binary, which will place the keys into this directory structure in a format compatible with the validator client.
+Be sure to check the readme for `account_manager`.

 The chain specification (slot length, BLS domain, etc.) defaults to foundation parameters, however is temporary and an upgrade will allow these parameters to be